hanjingo/doc/SYSTEM_DESIGN/api_design.md

 - Robustness

-  Idempotent APIs also make the system more reliable since only the intended modification is made without repetition or mistakes hence making it friendly to users.
+  Idempotent APIs also make the system more reliable since only the intended modification is made without repetition or mistakes, hence making it friendly to users.

 - Simplified Client Logic